 Some customers prefer to read all the instructions before touching the device, while others may opt to learn on the job and skip over instructions altogether.
 Either way, designing your educational elements with these diverse learning styles ensures everyone’s style is entertained.

-Beyond creating a simplified, easy-to-understand onboarding process, don’t miss chances to delight your customers and leave them feeling excited about their purchase.
+Beyond creating a simplified, easy-to-understand onboarding flow, don’t miss chances to delight your customers and leave them feeling excited about their purchase.

 To do this, consider the peak-end rule, where people remember intense positive or negative moments (peaks) and the last moments of an experience (end) rather than the sum of the entire experience.